Chapter 4 Computing Resources

 4.4.5 “Cloud” computing

 More recently, the “Cloud” has become a common computing option.
 The term “cloud” has become a widely used buzzword (Cha 2015) that actually has a few slightly different definitions that have changed overtime, making it a bit tricky to keep track of.
-However, the “cloud” is typically meant to describe large computing resources that involve the connection of multiple servers in multiple locations to one another (“Cloud Computing” 2022) using the internet.
-See here for a deeper description of what the term cloud means today and how it compares to other more traditional shared computing options (“What’s the Difference Between Cloud and Virtualization?” n.d.).
+However, “cloud” typically describes large computing resources that involve the connection between multiple servers in multiple locations (“Cloud Computing” 2022) using the internet.
+See here for a deeper description of what the term cloud means today and how cloud computing compares to other more traditional shared computing options (“What’s the Difference Between Cloud and Virtualization?” n.d.).

 Furthermore, this also allows for more opportunity to scale your work to a larger extent, as there is generally more computing capacity possible with most cloud resources (“Cloud Computing Vs. Traditional IT Infrastructure Leading Edge” n.d.).

 Companies like Amazon, Google, Microsoft Azure, and others provide cloud computing resources.
 Somewhere these companies have clusters of computers that paying customers use through the internet.
-In addition to these commercial options, there are newer national government funded resource options like Jetstream (described in the next section).
+In addition to these commercial options, there are occasionally national government funded resource options (described in the next section).
 We will compare computing options in another chapter coming up.

 4.5 Conclusion

-We hope that this chapter has given you some more perspective on how large medical research data files can be, as well as given you more familiarity with how well your computer might be able to accommodate the files that you might work with.
-We also hope that this chapter has provided you with some more awareness about computing options that might be available to you, should you need more capacity than your current computer.
+We hope that this chapter has given you some more perspective on how large medical research data files can be, and has made you more familiar with how well your computer can accommodate the files that you might work with.
+We also hope that this chapter has provided you with more awareness about computing options that might be available to you, should you need more capacity than your current computer.

 In conclusion, here are some of the major take-home messages: